josh4got/Logo-Generator/README.md

 ## Description

-Logo Generator is a command line interface (CLI) application that generates logos based on user input for shape, text, and color.
-The motivation behind this project was to provide an easy-to-use tool for creating simple logos for personal or professional use.
-This project solves the problem of having to use complex design software or hire a professional designer to create a logo.
+Logo Generator is a command line interface (CLI) application that generates logos based on user input.
+This project was made to provide an easy-to-use tool for creating simple logos for personal or professional use.
+This project eliminates having to use design software or spend significant periods of time creating a logo.

-During the development of this project, I learned how to use Node.js to build command line applications, work with third-party libraries like Inquirer, and write tests using Jest.
+This project taught me how to use Node.js to build command line applications, work with third-party libraries like Inquirer, and write tests using Jest.

 ## Table of Contents